Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

 - **Zoom**: Use the <kbd>Mouse Wheel</kbd> to zoom in and out
 - **Pan**: <kbd>Right-Click</kbd> and hold the <kbd>Mouse Button</kbd> to pan the image
 - **Rotate**: <kbd>Ctrl</kbd> + <kbd>Right-Click</kbd> + <kbd>Drag</kbd>
-  - Drag left/right to rotate; drag up/down to adjust rotation speed
+  - Drag left / right to rotate; drag up / down to adjust rotation speed
   - Useful for examining annotations at different angles

 ### Baking and Unbaking Annotations